 3. Scott dove into the character.

 Along with reading thirteen biographies and watching newsreels, Scott had his dentist create caps so that his teeth would look like Patton’s.
 He also shaved his head and wore a gray wig, used fake moles, and applied putty and tape to give him the general’s nose.
-He also attempted to copy Patton’s voice, but decided that copying its high-pitched would only distract the audience.
+He also attempted to copy Patton’s voice but decided that copying its high pitch would only distract the audience.

 4. Scott worried about the opening.